pat266/competitions_tracking/README.md

 ## How to run:
 1. Run `./setup.sh` to install requirements
-2. Edit the `schedule_record.py` to change the competition ID and/or the path and output filename.
+2. Edit the `schedule_record.py` to change the competition ID (currently tracking tournament 297) and/or the path and output filename.
 3. Run `python schedule_record.py` to start gathering information about the uploaded algorithms (even when it is taken down) in the specified competition.

 ## Requirements